 Financial coaching is offered on a one-to-one basis in conjunction with financial education to help reinforce learnings and to help participants identify their financial and life goals, understand their own financial situation and patterns in relation to those goals, and a variety of opportunities and steps they can take to reach their goals.
 Building financial capability is a process that increases skills and confidence, enhances resilience and financial acumen, and helps participants find their own path to independence and wealth building.

-Various methods are used to deliver the Urban League’s financial education programs, including:
+Various methods are used to deliver the Urban League’s financial empowerment programs, including:

 Where is it?

 Click Here to find Affiliates that offer a range of Financial Empowerment Programs and Initiatives.

 These programs serve roughly 25,000 clients per year across the country.

 NUL employs a customized evaluation system that has been designed to track and evaluate the outcomes of Urban League financial empowerment programs and discern the program's ability to change behaviors and achieve milestones to financial health from increased budgeting and spending practices to increases in income and improvements in credit management and credit scores.

 The new Urban League Financial Empowerment Centers with their bundled service delivery approach have been achieving very significant results for participants.
 The combination of addressing income and earning power as well as new skills and capacity to manage finances have been highly effective in increasing income and career prospects, bank account ownership, reducing debt, increasing savings, credit scores, and asset building opportunities with unemployed and low wage under-employed participants.

 Program services and opportunities are targeted to age and stage and often available for adults and youth.
 If you want to change your own or your family’s financial profile and increase your opportunities for wealth building, use the link above and contact the Urban League affiliate nearest you to find out what kind of financial empowerment services are currently offered.